optimumsec/the-complete-guide-to-securing-web3-projects/README.md

 This guide offers a clear, actionable framework for integrating security throughout the smart contract lifecycle—from design and coding to deployment and ongoing maintenance.
 Whether launching a new project or improving an existing one, use this resource to reduce risks, streamline processes, and build a strong foundation for secure operations.

-You can explore the full document here: [docs.optimumsec.xyz](https://docs.optimumsec.xyz)
+Explore the full document in [docs.optimumsec.xyz](https://docs.optimumsec.xyz)